8enSmith/book-tok/README.md

 # WikiTok

-A TikTok-style interface for exploring random Wikipedia articles in multiple languages.
+A TikTok-style interface for exploring random Open Library books.

 ## Features

 - Vertical scrolling feed of random Wikipedia articles
-- Support for 14 languages including English, Spanish, French, German, Chinese, Japanese and more
-- Article previews with images, titles and excerpts
+- Book previews with cover image, title, authors and first year of publication
-- Share articles directly or copy links
+- Share books directly or copy links
-- Language selector with country flags
 - Preloading of images and content for smooth scrolling
 - Responsive design that works on mobile and desktop
 - Progressive Web App (PWA) support for installing as a standalone app